psau-edu-sa/se3131-practical-project-mlt/README.md

 ## Tools

-The tool we used to simulate the syste (https://apo.adrian-jagusch.de/)
+The tool we used to simulate the system (https://apo.adrian-jagusch.de/)